 Kentucky Bounty Hunter Guide: Requirements and Steps

-With a population of 4.4 million people, the state of Kentucky does not have a commercial bail bond system; per Kentucky Statute 431.510, working as a bail bond agent or bounty hunter is outlawed in the state.
-The commercial bail bond system was abolished in Kentucky in 1976 and the state created the Pretrial Services Agency, which believes that individuals who are accused of committing a crime are innocent until proven guilty and thereby deserve the right to reasonable bail.
+With a population of 4.5 million people, the state of Kentucky does not have a commercial bail bond system; per Kentucky Statute 431.510, working as a bail bond agent or bounty hunter is outlawed in the state.
+The commercial bail bond system was abolished in Kentucky in 1976 and the state created the Pretrial Services Agency, which upholds the principle that individuals who are accused of committing a crime are innocent until proven guilty and thereby deserve the right to reasonable bail.
 This agency was created largely to ensure that people with fewer means to pay commercial bail bond agents receive the same rights and treatment (i.e. freedom from jail) as people with more financial resources.
-By using pretrial services, defendants pay their bond to the agency and receive all or a portion of it back when the trial is over as long as they show up in court.
-To deliver these services, the State of Kentucky uses pretrial officers.
+By using pretrial services, defendants pay their bond to the agency and receive all or a portion of it back when the trial is over, as long as they show up in court.
+To deliver these services, the State of Kentucky uses pretrial officers, also referred to as pretrial specialists.
 Below you will find information on how to become a pretrial officer.

 Requirements for Prospective Pretrial Officers in Kentucky